williamgay25/Notes/Blitz-Scaling/blitzscaling-19.md

-## Blitzscaling 19: Jeff Weiner
+# Blitzscaling 19: Jeff Weiner

-Establishing a Plan and Culture for Scaling
+### Establishing a Plan and Culture for Scaling

-Jeff defines a company's **culture** as the collective identity of the organization.
+**Culture**: The collective identity of the organization.
+You must factor in an aspirational component to allow employees to walk the walk each day.

+**Values**: How a company makes day to day decisions.

+#### Local vs Global Maximum

+What's the job of the Goalie?
+Not to prevent the other team from scoring goals.
+That can be considered a local function of the goalie, but the global maximum is to win the game.
+In the context of an organization, individuals will be playing different roles and performing different functions, but their overarching goal is the success of the company.